Karaka-Management/User-Guide/administration/permissions.md

 ### Unit/Organization

-`Orange Management` supports the definition of multiple units/organizations which is especially useful for organizations with subsidiaries or business units etc. For each unit/organization permissions can be assigned to accounts.
+`Karaka` supports the definition of multiple units/organizations which is especially useful for organizations with subsidiaries or business units etc. For each unit/organization permissions can be assigned to accounts.

 ### Application